Information for Ukrainian refugees

 Other activities

-• Indebuurt033 regularly organizes activities especially for and with Ukrainians.
-For example walking, eating together, or playing music.
-Check www.samenindebuurt033.nl/oekraine if there is something for you!
+• Indebuurt033 regularly organises activities especially for and with Ukrainians.
+For example walking, cooking/eating together or playing music.
+You can also check the calendar for activities for all people of Amersfoort to see if there is something for you.

 • The ‘Oekraïners aan Tafel’ (Ukrainians at the table) project is searching for new participants.
-If you would like to get to know a Dutch family, for example by eating with them and possibly cooking together, register via www.eetmee.nl.
+If you would like to get to know a Dutch family, for example, by eating with them / possibly cooking together, then you can register via the website Eet Mee.

 Pets

-The idea is not for refugees to take new pets when they move to our reception centers.
+The idea is not for refugees to take new pets when they move to our reception centres.
 People who already have a pet, are allowed to keep it.

-Check out www.refugeehelp.nl/pets what to do when you travel with a new pet into the Netherlands.
+Check out refugeehelp.nl/pets what to do when you travel with a new pet in the Netherlands.
 Rules apply to bringing pets into the Netherlands.
 Your pet may, for example, be a carrier of a virus or illness.
 Ukraine is, for example, a high-risk country as regards the deadly disease of rabies.

 When you register with the municipality of Amersfoort, you must tell them you have brought a pet with you.
-If you have not yet taken your pet to the vet, the municipality will help you make the necessary appointment.
+If you have not yet taken your pet to the vet, the municipality can help you make an appointment.

 Public transport & driving license